How to Make a WordPress Website Live: 3 Beginner-Friendly Methods

 Experimenting on a live site has its drawbacks.
-First of all, you need to pay for web hosting while you do it.
+First of all, you need to pay for WordPress website hosting while you do it.
 Furthermore, if issues arise and your website crashes, that can harm your SEO and brand reputation.

 On a local site, you can do anything you want without the fear of impacting your visitor’s experience.
 Once you have fully developed your website, you can bring it online by moving it to a live server.

 How to Make a WordPress Site Live?